aws/aws-cli/awscli/examples/iam/create-open-id-connect-provider.rst

         ]
     }

+If your OIDC provider's discovery and JWKS endpoints use different certificates, include thumbprints for both endpoints in the ``ThumbprintList``.

 Next, to create the OpenID Connect (OIDC) provider, use the ``create-open-id-connect-provider`` command again, this time passing the ``--cli-input-json`` parameter to specify your JSON file.
 The following ``create-open-id-connect-provider`` command uses the ``--cli-input-json`` parameter with a JSON file called create-open-id-connect-provider.json. ::

     aws iam create-open-id-connect-provider \